aquasecurity/trivy/docs/advanced/private-registries/gcr.md

 More information can be found in [Google's documentation](https://cloud.google.com/container-registry/docs/access-control)

 ## JSON File Format
-The JSON file specified has the following format (to know you are on the right track):
+The JSON file specified should have the following format provided by google's service account mechanisms:

 ```json
 {